Animal Care Center:

 Community Cat Ordinance – passed in April 2012

-Allows LMAS to return stray cats after being vaccinated, altered and ear tipped to where they had been found thriving.
-Fewer cats were therefore picked up.
+The Community Cat Ordinance, passed by the Louisville Metro Council, allows LMAS to return stray cats to the area where they were found, after being vaccinated, altered and ear tipped.
+The ordinance decreased the number of cats picked up as strays by Animal Control.
 It is now “OK” to be a community cat.
-This program has decreased the number of kittens being born.
+This treat and release program has also decreased the number of kittens being born in Louisville.

 Improved community relationships

 Interagency collaborations such as the LMPD liaison program with the ACOs

 Metro Council Town Halls

 Public education events and activities in the community

 Increased level of transparency at all levels of the agency wherever possible